blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/012-musashi-testnet-pool.md

 <br>

 ## Step 5 - Fund Address
-Go to faucet and paste your address from above.
+Go to the faucet and paste your address from above.

 <a href="https://faucet.leios.play.dev.cardano.org/basic-faucet" target="_blank">https://faucet.leios.play.dev.cardano.org/basic-faucet</a>